austingebauer/fsm-go/README.md

 # go-fsm [![GoDoc](https://godoc.org/github.com/austingebauer/go-fsm?status.png)](https://godoc.org/github.com/austingebauer/go-fsm)

-A Golang library that can be used to construct finite-state machines.
+A golang library that can be used to construct finite-state machines.

 A finite-state machine is an abstract machine that can be in exactly one of a finite number of states at any given time.

+The API and design of this library is inspired by the finite-state machine implementation in the [golang template lexer](https://github.com/golang/go/blob/master/src/text/template/parse/lex.go#L105)

 ## Installation